statamic/docs/content/collections/docs/installation.md

 ---
 ## Creating a new Statamic project?

-If you're starting a new site from scratch, we recommend using use one of the following methods.
+If you're starting a new site from scratch, we recommend using one of the following methods.

 ### Via Statamic CLI Installer (preferred method) {#cli}